calibrachain/CaliBra/README.md

 - Enables accredited laboratories to offer calibration services digitally
 - Generates DCCs as NFTs with verifiable on-chain data
 - Utilizes Chainlink Functions and Automation for verification, traceability, and automatic validity management
+- Utilize the Avalanche network as the foundation for our solution, owing to its unique combination of scalability, interoperability, and low transaction costs.

 ### Target Users & Market Analysis